jaheyns/CfdOF/CONTRIBUTING.md

 # CfdOF Contribution Guidelines

-We welcome contributions to CfdOF from all sources: users (bug reports and feature suggestions / improvements) and developers (bug fixes, merge requests).
+We welcome contributions to CfdOF.
 In order to make contributions cohesive with the existing code, as well as administration of the project manageable, when contributing please follow the following contribution guidelines.
-We have also included some suggestions to make contributing easier if you are considering contributing code, such as development environment setup etc.
+We have also included some suggestions to make contributing easier, such as development environment setup etc.

 ## Ethos
-As indicated, the core developers welcome contributions to CfdOF and we want to build a great tool.
-However, please note the overarching ethos of CfdOF is to build simplified access to the OpenFOAM® CFD library.
+Please note the overarching goal of CfdOF is to build simplified and steamlined access to the OpenFOAM® CFD library, as opposed to simply exposing every available function in a GUI environment.
+So, although contributions are welcomed, we favour usability improvements over rapid expansion of the feature set.

-Therefore, our aim is to include as many useful features as possible, without introducing too many fiddle-factors or tweak parameters to the GUI.
-In short, CfdOF should make OpenFOAM accessible to entry level users, while advanced users can still access the core OpenFOAM configuration files via the "Edit" functionality included wherever needed.

-This does not mean that advanced features will not be included - however, some thought and potentially discussion should be applied to your contributions to ensure we continue to build an easy to use tool.
+This does not mean that advanced features will not be included - however, some thought and potentially discussion should be applied to your contributions to ensure that ease of use is not compromised, and they may only be accepted once they have been well honed.

 ## Source code contributions
 [![Total alerts](https://img.shields.io/lgtm/alerts/g/jaheyns/CfdOF.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/jaheyns/CfdOF/alerts/)[![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/jaheyns/CfdOF.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/jaheyns/CfdOF/context:python)